Tulsi (Holy Basil): Types, Benefits & Facts

 - This type of tulsi is usually grown for medicinal purposes and it is imbibed into Indian religious beliefs.

-- It has light green leaves that are accompanied by a lemony aroma and flavour.
+- It has light green leaves that are accompanied by a lemony aroma and flavor.

 - Vana Tulsi leaves increase immunity and this is usually used for preparing tea.